felixbmuller/sorcerer/README.md

 1. Install `nginx` according to the instructions for your distribution.
 2. Install `python3-dev, python3-pip, python3-venv`
+3. Installa recent version of `npm` (problably not in your distros repo, use the website) and make sure that the executable is in path
-3. Run `bash deploy.sh` in the root directory of this project.
+4. Run `bash deploy.sh` in the root directory of this project.
   This will install dependencies, build the react app and place all files where they belong
-4. Run `bash run.sh` to start the `gunicorn` and the `nginx` server.
+5. Run `bash run.sh` to start the `gunicorn` and the `nginx` server.
 This will stop both servers if they are already running.
+6. If you see the nginx welcome page, there is a default template somewhere in the nginx configuration search path that you need to delete.
+Look into `/etc/nginx/nginx.conf` to see what files it includes.
-5. To stop the servers, run `killall gunicorn` and `sudo service nginx stop`
+7. To stop the servers, run `killall gunicorn` and `sudo service nginx stop`

+Please have a look at `deploy.sh` if it is suitable for your system before you run it.
+It is very simple.

 ## Improvement TODOS